Rari-Capital/golf-course/README.md

 /// 🚀 Optimized (gas: 760)
 function doSomething() payable external {}
 ```
-Making functions payable eliminates the need for an initial check of msg.value == 0 and saves 21 gas.
-Note: This conservatively assumes the function could be pure if not for the payable.
-When compared against an non-pure function the savings is more.
-Note: For certain contracts, adding a payable function where none existed previously could introduce a security risk.
+Making functions `payable` eliminates the need for an initial check of `msg.value == 0` and saves 21 gas.
+Note: This conservatively assumes the function could be `pure` if not for the `payable`.
+When compared against an non-`pure` function the savings is more.
+Note: For certain contracts, adding a `payable` function where none existed previously could introduce a security risk.
 Use with caution.
   - [Full Example](https://github.com/Rari-Capital/golf-course/blob/fc1882bacfec50787d9e9435d59fed4a9091fb21/src/optimized/PayableFunctions.sol)

 - - - -